ukparliament/weeknotes.data-search/12/index.md

 Aidan, Liz, Dia, Jamie, Trine and Lopa met to discuss tools and next steps in establishing the ability to run A/B tests for search.

 Sara began setting up the analysis for A/B testing the display of document URLs in the search results page.
-This involves creating the measures we want to track and defining baselines to be compared to the test results.
+This involves creating the measures we want to track and defining baselines to compare to the test results.

 ### Machines that do learning